A Debt Relief Order (DRO) lasts for one year and then your debts in it are wiped out. But it shows on your credit record for six years.

 Getting positive markers on your credit file

 First deal with the “clean up” process outlined above for your old debts.
 And make sure that you are on the electoral roll, your address and any other details are all correct with the credit reference agencies.
 This may take several months to complete if you have to go to the ICO.

 These cards charge very high rates of interest.
 This doesn’t matter because you should aim to repay it in full every month, so you never pay any!

-This takes time
+This all takes time

+Never pay any firms offering a ‘repair your credit’ service because either they don’t work at all, or they will be only suggesting what I have said here – there are no shortcuts.
 The template letters here are very likely to work and if they don’t, putting in a complaint to the ICO is the best way to repair your credit.